codeforgso/website/README.md

 ### More Generalized Contributions

-Please see the Trello board for tasks which we need help with.
+Please see the Trello board for tasks which we need help with!